-4 credits/term (3 lec, 3 lab hrs/wk)

-An overview of the essential ideas in

-physics and chemistry and their

-application to either astronomy or

-geology.
-Laboratory exercises illustrate

-important principles and provide

-experience with measurement and
+(3 lec, 3 lab hrs/wk) 4 credits/term An overview of the essential ideas in physics and chemistry and their application to either astronomy or geology, Laboratory exercises illustrate important principles and provide experience with measurement and scientific method.

-scientific method.

 Prerequisite: One year of high school algebra or instructor's consent.

-GS104 Introduction to the laws of motion, the principles of work and energy, electricity and magnetism.
+GS104 An introduction to the laws of motion, the principles of work and energy, electricity and magnetism.

-GS105 lintroduction to chemistry, emphasizing atomic structure, chemical change and chemical bonding.
+GS105 An introduction to chemistry. emphasizing atomic structure, chemical change and chemical bonding.

-GS106 Introduction to earth science.
+GS106 An introduction to earth science.